DeForestt/aflat/Docs.md

 };
 ```
 ### Annonymous Functions
 Functions can be defined without a name.
-Annonymous functions.If the unction body only has one statment, the curly braces are not requiered.
+Annonymous functions.If the function body only has one statment, the curly braces are not requiered.
 ```js
 [<parameters>]=>{
     <function body>